-Even Couch Potatoes can finish their first marathon or trail ultra marathon with minimal training and least chance of injury.
+Even Couch Potatoes can finish their first marathon, trail 30K or 50K ultra marathon with minimal training and least chance of injury.
 So put down that beer and TV remote, get up off that couch and put in a few quality hours a week walking and jogging.

 Team Couch Potato was a name given by Foothill Flyers Becky McDaniel and Heather Shick so they could make up some unique shirts with a logo after training with me to do their first marathon back in the late 80's.
 It is not really a formal group or club, just individuals who got together with me to train for their first marathon or ultra - I do love to suck people into new adventures.
 However, these people are all from the back of the pack who don't do 10 K's any faster than 50 minutes and whose goal is just to finish without injury as well as having fun at it.
 While some of the running tips below may apply to all runners, the training emphasis is not for the competitive, the mileage junkie, the addicted or faster then 50 minute 10K runners.

 Pick a Race - check out the race review section - set a goal and train toward it.
 If a couch potato with no running genes like me can do it, so can you.